erlandsona/resourcery/docs/Breakdown.md

             - How can we build faster & simpler deployment systems?

 ## For clients:
     - Where is my $ going?
+Budgeting
     - How long until what I'm asking for will become a reality?
+Estimation
     - What are my options w/ resp. to solutions?
+Options

 ## For developers: This may be answered if we go with integrations...
     - What do I need to work on today based on what priorities?